 As the new owner of the website and a Winslow Homer admirer, I decided to keep as much of the original content as possible.
 While we lived in Baltimore Maryland I would periodically visit the Smithsonian American Art Museum (SAAM) and the National Gallery of Art in Washington DC.
-Now that I am moving to Washington DC from Baltimore MD my visits can be more frequent.
+Now that I am moving to Washington DC my visits can be more frequent.
 I'm volunteering for several organizations attempting to reign in big tech, especially Google.
 Regulate Google Now! wants everyone to be able to remove negative search results upon request, especially if the information being revealed is personal in nature.
 You should not have to put up with a 15 year old news item about that DUI summons you received as a teenager.
-I'm now living in the Penn Quarter, the rep said, "Great location.
-You know you'll be close by to the Smithsonian American Art Museum’s main building."
-Oh yes!
+I'm now living in the Penn Quarter, close by to the Smithsonian American Art Museum’s main building.
 And the Renwick Gallery is located steps from the White House in the heart of historic federal Washington.
 It's awesome just walking the streets.
 I am going to enjoy every minute of visiting these great institutions.
 So to visitors to this site, if you visit Washington DC. don't forget a stop at the Smithsonian American Art Museum (SAAM) and the National Gallery of Art for your Winslow fix.

 Welcome to the Winslow Homer Web Site

 Winslow Homer is regarded as one of America's foremost artists, and this web site has been established to provide a guide to sources of information for anyone interested in the artist.
 Whether you are researching for a book, an article, an exhibition, a thesis, for any educational purpose, or just want to find out more about the artist and his work or view some of his fine pictures, we hope that you will find information on this site that fulfills your requirements.